michaelhartmayer/scratchdog/drmario/drmario.spec.md

         3.6.5.
 After the clear animation completes, unsupported capsule segments fall at 4 rows/second (250ms per row).
         3.6.6.
 Each cascade re-checks for new matches, repeating the clear animation if needed.
         3.6.7.
 Chained clears from cascading use the same flash animation (16 frames/267ms) before removal.
+    3.7.
+Victory Animation
+        3.7.1.
+Trigger: Initiated immediately after the final virus is cleared and all resulting cascades have completed.
+        3.7.2.
+Mechanics:
+            3.7.2.1.
+Descending Sweep: A horizontal "purge" effect moves from the top row (Row 0) to the bottom row (Row 15).
+            3.7.2.2.
+Timing: Rows are processed sequentially at a rate of 100ms per row (Fixed 6 frames at 60fps).
+            3.7.2.3.
+Transformation: As the sweep passes a row, all non-EMPTY cells in that row are converted to their respective EXPLODE state (e.g., PILL_R -> EXPLODE_R).
+            3.7.2.4.
+Trailing Cleanup: EXPLODE cells created by the sweep persist for 200ms before being permanently replaced by EMPTY cells.
+            3.7.2.5.
+Overlap: The sweep moves to the next row every 100ms, while the cleanup takes 200ms, creating a "trailing explosion" effect spanning two rows simultaneously.
+        3.7.3.
+Duration: Total sweep time is 1.6 seconds (16 rows * 100ms), with a final 200ms pause for the bottom row's cleanup.
+        3.7.4.
+State: The game status remains in a specialized WIN_ANIMATION state until the sequence completes.
+        3.7.5.
+Input: All player controls are disabled throughout the animation.
 4. Game States
     4.1.
 Clear Condition
         4.1.1.
 A stage is cleared when all viruses are eliminated.